 77. R& T agents: Registrars and transfer agents that are responsible for all paperwork involved in investor servicing.

 78. Redemption Fee: The fee levied on an investor for exiting a mutual fund.
 This is imposed to dissuade investors from withdrawing.

 79. Redemption Price: The price at which a mutual fund’s shares are bought back by the fund.
 It is often equal to the present net asset value per share.
-Redemption price is also known as sell price, bid etc.
+The redemption price is also known as sell price, bid etc.

 80. Reinvestment Privilege: Some mutual funds allow their shareholders to use income from capital gains to buy additional shares of their fund without having to pay any sales charge.
-This is reinvestment privilege
+This is a reinvestment privilege.

 81. Risk: Measure of the ability of an investor to withstand market fluctuations and volatility.